DemocracyClub/aggregator-api/docs/new-development-deployment.md

 ### Building the deployment artifact

-Use the Makefile's default target to:
+Use the Makefile's `all` target to:

 - delete and recreate the static asset directory at `aggregator/static_files/`
 - generate `lambda-layers/DependenciesLayer/requirements.txt`
+- build the API docs at `aggregator/apps/api/v1/templates/api_docs_rendered.html`

+The results of the first 2 of these steps are gitignored.
+The rendered API docs **are** currently committed, and may well show git changes after you run this step.
+They exist as both template and rendered output for unclear reasons, possibly to do with the historic complexity of installing the API-doc-generating libraries. *Feel free to change this behaviour, and these docs, if you know this area!*.

-The results of these steps are gitignored, and have to be re-done when you change either `Pipfile`, `Pipfile.lock`, or anything that alters how the static assets look.
+All these steps have to be re-done when you change either `Pipfile`, `Pipfile.lock`, or anything that alters how the static assets or the API docs look.
+All these files will be rebuilt inside CI before the CI-managed deployments are updated, but the results of this rebuild are not committed back to the repository.

 ```
-$ pipenv run make
+$ pipenv run make all
 rm -rf aggregator/static_files/ lambda-layers/DependenciesLayer/requirements.txt
 python manage.py collectstatic --noinput --clear
 Copying '/home/ubuntu/code/aggregator-api/aggregator/assets/images/dc-badge/black/badge.png'